-Where a property acquisition is proposed which, for any reason, has not appeared on the capital programme, the relevant Overview and Scrutiny Committee will be given the opportunity to consider the proposal, or if genuine urgency prohibits this, to subsequently consider the acquisition.
+Where a property acquisition is proposed which, for any reason, has not appeared on the capital programme, the relevant Overview and Scrutiny Committee will be given the opportunity to consider the proposal, or if genuine urgency prohibits this, to subsequently receive a report outlining the details of the acquisition.

-No purchase of land or property (freehold or leasehold) may be made without the prior approval of an officer delegated to do so by the Council's Financial Scheme of Delegation.
+No purchase of land or property (freehold or leasehold) may be made without the prior approval of an officer delegated to do so by the Council's Constitution and the Director's Local Scheme Financial Scheme of Delegation.
 In order to do this the information detailed below must be provided for by this officer (reference to purchase includes the acquisition of a licence):

-- (a) a complete description of the land or property that is being considered for purchase; - (b) a full business case or similar report detailing the reasons for the purchase; - (c) any information that may affect the value of the property or land, including structural and environmental reports; - (d) the proposed purchase price or rental value together with evidence of the prices for similar properties in the location: - (e) evidence of local member consultation: - (f) member or Cabinet approval as appropriate; and - (g) any other terms and conditions.
+(a) a complete description of the land or property that is being considered for purchase;

+- (b) a full business case (where appropriate and determined by the relevant officer in consultation with the relevant Cabinet Member for land and property) or similar report detailing the reasons for the purchase; - (c) any information that may affect the value of the property or land, including structural and environmental reports; - (d) the proposed purchase price or rental value together with evidence of the prices for similar properties in the location (where comparables are available); - (e) evidence of local member consultation; - (f) evidence of consultation with the Cabinet Member with oversight of Assets and Property - and - (g) any other terms and conditions (to be determined by the Assistant Director for Corporate Assets, Fleet and Capital Programme).